Peter537/Soft1-DB-Eksamensopgave/project-requirements.md

 1. As a User, I want to be able to buy a product, regardless of whether I am logged in or not.
 2. As a User, I want to be able to do my shopping without having to log in or create an account.
-3. As a User, I want to be able to create my own listing.
+3. As a User, I want to be able to create my own posting.
 4. As a User, I want to be able to search for products using keywords and apply filters (e.g., category, price range).
 5. As a logged-in User, I want to be able to view my past order history.
 6. As a logged-in User, I want to be able to make reviews on products I have purchased.